uccser/verto/docs/source/usage.rst

 - ``settings`` - A dictionary of settings to override default Verto settings.
 The following settings are available:

-  - ``ADD_DEFAULT_INTERACTIVE_THUMBNAILS_TO_REQUIRED_FILES`` - Boolean stating whether default interactive thumbnail filepaths should be added to the required files set of images.
+  - ``add_default_interactive_thumbnails_to_required_files`` - Boolean stating whether default interactive thumbnail filepaths should be added to the required files set of images.
 Default is ``True``.

-  - ``ADD_CUSTOM_INTERACTIVE_THUMBNAILS_TO_REQUIRED_FILES`` - Boolean stating whether custom interactive thumbnail filepaths provided as tag arguments should be added to the required files set of images.
+  - ``add_custom_interactive_thumbnails_to_required_files`` - Boolean stating whether custom interactive thumbnail filepaths provided as tag arguments should be added to the required files set of images.
 External images are never added.
 Default is ``True``.

-  - ``PROCESSOR_ARGUMENT_OVERRIDES`` - A dictionary to modify the default argument rules for each tag.
+  - ``processor_argument_overrides`` - A dictionary to modify the default argument rules for each tag.
 The default rules can found by reading the documentation for each tag.

     - *For example:* By default, the ``image-inline`` tag requires alt text to be given, to change this, the following custom argument rules would be used: